 To wrap it all up into what to say in a resume objective, a good resume objective will have:

 When you’re looking for a great resume, you just need to check out our gallery of resume templates.
-They’re free to download, and will help you get through the door and into the interview stage!
+They’re ready to edit, and will help you get through the door and into the interview stage!